keefmoon/passbook_rails_example/README.md

 > Apple recently updated their Developer Program License Agreement, so if you have an active developer account, but cannot access the links to PassKit documentation, make sure that you've accepted the new terms.
 You can accept the new terms on the main page of the iOS Member Center.

+## Requirements

+- Ruby 1.9
+- PostgreSQL 9.1 running locally ([Postgres.app](http://postgresapp.com) is the easiest way to get a Postgres server running on your Mac)

 ## Getting Started

 ```